ScaledMarkets/dabl/langref/README.md

 The ordering of these constructs is immaterial.
 However, there can be only one namespace declaration.

-## Indentation
+## Line Continuation

 All DABL constructs can span multiple lines.
-If a DABL construct continues onto a new line, the new line must be indented by one tab more than the line on which the construct began, or the equivalent number of spaces specified by the most recent tab declaration.
-A multi-line construct ends at the line that returns to a lower level of indentation.
+Only multi-line comments must be terminated with either a */ or *//, depending on the type of comment.

 ## Allowed Characters